robyhho/bbakery/README.md

 <b>BettysBakery e-commerce site </b> </br> </br>

-This was a e-commerce project for a paying client.
+This was an e-commerce project for a paying client.
 The project was to design and build an e-commerce site for my client's potential new home bakery business.
 It is being done using HTML, CSS and Javascript React framework. <br>